 -

-additional fees will apply.
-The
+additional processing fees will apply.

-supports up to 50,000 accounts where the
+The Pro version supports up to 50,000 accounts

 All versions of Credit Manager support the Metro 2®, 426 (uncompressed) format.